evolution-gaming/recruitment/frontend/Sokoban.md

 * 📥 - box destination
 * 📧 - box
 * 🧝 - player character who can move the box
+* 📨 - box on top of destination

 There are multiple levels available, with differing complexity.